-Vincent Purcell is a Robert W Deutsch Foundation Social Design Fellow with the Center for Social Design at the Maryland Institute College of Art.
-His practice utilizes technology and media to create sustainable, effective methods for economic empowerment for socio-economically distressed communities of Baltimore.
-He values the use of empowering and inclusive models for community engagement.
-Vincent’s work is recognized locally and internationally by Ignite Baltimore, NCIIA, AshokaU, CGIU, among others.
+Vincent Purcell is a Robert W Deutsch Foundation Social Design Fellow with the Center for Social Design at the Maryland Institute College of Art, and an Open Society Institute-Baltimore Community Fellow with distinction from the Open Society Foundation's national Campaign for Black Male Achievement.
+His practice utilizes technology and media to co-create sustainable, effective methods for economic empowerment in socio-economically distressed communities of Baltimore.
+He values the use of empowerment and co-creation models for community development.
+Vincent’s work is recognized in locally and internationally by Ignite, VentureWell, the Clinton Global Initiative University and AshokaU.

-By working in cross-sector partnerships from the grassroots-level to the federal government, he is able to leverage the power of design in community development and social practice.
-He co-founded and runs a community makerspace and workforce development center for young adults in East Baltimore called boomspace, and co-founded and publishes the McElderry Park Star, a community newspaper.
-He is co-director of the Create Baltimore conference and runs a Baltimore-based social impact studio called boomco.
+By working in cross-sector partnerships from the grassroots-level to the federal government, he leverages the power of design in community development and social practice.
+He co-founded and runs a community makerspace for young adults in East Baltimore called boomspace that works to provide opportunities for communities of color to enter technology entrepreneurship and career pathways.
+Vincent co-founded and publishes the McElderry Park Star community newspaper, is co-director of the Create Baltimore conference.
+Vincent is co-owner of a Baltimore-based social impact studio called boomco.